 3. Use the gadget together

 Instead of using your phone alone, or watching TV alone, find out what you can do together.
-It could be playing an online game with your partner while sitting next to one another or something as simple as watching your favourite TV series together on the same couch.
+It could be playing an online game with your partner while sitting next to one another or something as simple as watching your favorite TV series together on the same couch.
 This is the best way to avoid technoference in your relationship.

-Having said that. we all need our space and our “own” time.
-However, limit it to a couple of hours and make all efforts to disconnect from your gadget and come closer to your partner.
-Just as much as you hear of cases of cell phones ruining relationships, lack of alone time too leads to catastrophe.
+Having said that, we all need our space and “own” time.
+However, limit it to a couple of hours, and once you’re done, make all efforts to disconnect from your gadget and come closer to your partner.
+Just as much as you hear of cases of cell phones ruining relationships, lack of alone time too can be catastrophic.

 There are a lot of things you can do together at home.
 You can Netflix, cook together, do the household chores and just have impromptu dinner.
 Just keep the phones away.

-If you are thinking about how phones can ruin relationships then let us tell you even before you know the phone could create a distance in the relationship that you would find difficult to breach.
+If you are thinking about how phones can ruin relationships then let us tell you even before you realize it, these devices can create a distance in the relationship that you would find difficult to bridge.

 4. Get wiser and virtually closer